Chapter 700 — Environmental Health Specialists; Waste Water Specialists

 700.025 Persons not required to register.
 The provisions of ORS 700.020 (2) do not apply to:

-(1) Any person teaching, lecturing or engaging in research in environmental sanitation but only in so far as such activities are performed as part of an academic position in a college or university.
+(1) Any person teaching, lecturing or engaging in research in environmental health but only in so far as such activities are performed as part of an academic position in a college or university.

 (2) Any person who is a sanitary engineer, public health engineer or registered professional engineer.